klaundal/pyAMPS/docs/source/usage.rst

 In addition, the following functions are available:

 `get_ground_perturbation`
-  Calculate ground perturbations associated with an equivalent current that is equal to that returned by `get_divergence_free_current_function`.
+  Calculate ground magnetic field perturbations associated with an equivalent current that is equal to that returned by `get_divergence_free_current_function`.
 This function returns eastward and northward components, at a set of points provided by the user

 `get_integrated_upward_current`
   Integrate the upward currents poleward of `m.minlat`.
 The function returns the integral of upward and downward currents in both hemispheres.